CrankOne/ncrm/README.md

 browsing and provides API for some basic introspection.

 It is organized as ncurses-based application (therefore, it offers some kind of a "GUI") with tabbed layout.
+Its main purpose is to facilitate inspection of scientific data handling applications at a runtime.
+There are some typical tasks that arise for this kind of apps like intercepting unhandled output to stdandard streams by third-party utils, tracing progress, filtering logs, etc.

 # Design

-The main thread is responsible for event loop and GUI updating.
-It maintains a global `AppConfig` instance that essentially reflects current application
+The main thread is responsible for event loop and GUI updating (as ncurses explicitly declares itself as a single-thread lib).
+Main threads maintains a global data model instance that essentially reflects current application
 state: set of active extensions, reference to *data model* and ncurses windows and panels (there are few that does not depend on currently active *extension*) and event queue.